pywbem/pywbem/docs/intro.rst

 * On Windows (native), pywbem is not supported on Python 2.6, because the M2Crypto package does not support Python 2.6.

+Announcement of removal of Python 2.6 support:

+* The Python Software Foundation has stopped supporting Python 2.6 with the 2.6.9 release in october 2013.
+Since then, many Python package projects have continued releasing versions for Python 2.6, and so has pywbem.
+In 2017 and 2018, a number of Python package projects have actively removed support for Python 2.6 and it has become an increasingly difficult task for pywbem to keep supporting Python 2.6.
+For this reason, Python 2.6 support will be removed from pywbem in its future 1.0.0 version.

 .. _`Installing to Linux`: